andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 # EDA

 ## Timeseries of total visitors(cars) per day
-* A little bit of seasonal pattern, but not as much as expected
+* A little bit of seasonal pattern, but not as much as expected.
-* Note general increase after March 2020 - likely Covid-19 related.
+* Note general increase after March 2020 - likely Covid-19 related, though can't be sure.

 ![](images/east_mount_falcon_Daily_TS.png)